 Murder in the second degree is punishable by a mandatory minimum prison sentence of ten years and the imprisonment may extend to life (unlike murder in the first degree, a life sentence is not mandatory)

-Mosman and Monson are available for consultation in murder and assault cases in Washington and Idaho.
+Mosman Law Offices is available for consultation in murder and assault cases in Washington and Idaho.

 RCW 9A.32.010 provides: “Homicide is the killing of a human being by the act, procurement, or omission of another, death occurring at any time, and is either (1) murder, (2) homicide by abuse, (3) manslaughter, (4) excusable homicide, or (5) justifiable homicide.”